 It is known that the crystal morphology and/or growth rate is profoundly affected by the presence of impurities in the system.
 Some impurities suppress growth while some others stop growth completely in one or more directions.
 Some theoretical models have been developed that explain the effect of impurities on the kinetics of crystallographic structure, and the tendency for this structure to form [29].
 Additives can be defined as impurities that are added intentionally to produce a well-defined and desired morphological effect on the crystalline structure [28].

 Effective concentrations of additives vary depending on the system to which they are added.
-An important class of additives so-called "intentional" additives are intended for specific interactions with the desired parts of a particular molecular structure in the matter to which they are added.
+An important class of additives so-called "intentional" additives are intended for specific interactions with the desired parts of a molecular structure in the matter to which they are added.
 They are designed to contain certain groups of atoms that mimic dissolved molecules and are easily adsorbed at growth sites on the surface of crystals.

 The final shape of the crystal depends on the growth rate of its various surfaces, and its size decreases with the rate of growth.
 Certain crystal surfaces will have their dependence on the rate of increase of temperature and super saturation [31].